Home Donate New Search Gallery How-To Books Links Workshops About Contact Nikon

 In the beginning, Nikon digital SLRs had sensors that only came in one size, called DX.
 Life was good.
 Every lens gave exactly the same angle of view on every Nikon DX digital SLR.
 Nikon's DX sensors measure 15.8 x 23.6 mm, while 35mm film and FX digital sensors measure 24 x 36mm.
 DX sensors are 1.5x smaller than 35mm film.
 See also Crop Factors.
 In 2007 Nikon introduced the D3 digital camera with Nikon's first 24 x 36mm sensor, dubbed FX by Nikon.
 The larger sensors are needed to get the best results at about 10MP and above, and to get wider wide angles since the only wide angle lens for the DX format is the 12-24mm DX, whose widest angle of view on a DX camera is really only about as wide as a 20mm lens on an FX camera.

 1.5x Crop Factor (What's a Crop Factor?)
-Because these sensors are 1.5x smaller than film, they show an area equivalent to the area shown by a lens 1.5x as long on 35mm film.
+DX crop from FX frame.
+Because DX sensors are 1.5x smaller than film, they show an area equivalent to the area shown by a lens 1.5x as long on 35mm film.
 A 100mm lens on one of these cameras shows the same area of view that a 150mm lens would show on a 35mm film or full-frame camera.
 Multiply a lens' focal length by 1.5 to get the focal length of a lens which, when used on a full-frame or 35mm film camera, gives the same angle of view as that lens does on one of these cameras.
-Examples:

 (I rounded these to the nearest mm, and I used the more precise factor of 1.523435)